pletzer/firstStepsInViz/README.md

 # firstStepsInViz

-First steps in 3D visualizations that are worth a thousand words, a 30 min introduction to visualization.
+First steps in 3D visualizations that are worth a thousand words - a 30 min introduction to visualization.

 The NeSI Team.